MalteHerrmann/GoSmartContract/README.md

 used standard to design fungible tokens, that offer a specific set of methods and events.
-In order to create a custom token to deploy, the basic `ERC20` contract from the OpenZeppelin library of smart contracts. <br>
+In order to create a custom token to deploy, the basic `ERC20` contract from the OpenZeppelin library of smart contracts is used. <br>
 These can be installed with NPM using `npm install @openzeppelin/contracts`.

 ### Compilation